-Where can I see some buildings that have been completed?
+Where can I see buildings that use the GLB M2 advanced building system?

 Can the system be extended onto a traditional built structure?